The Black God: The Black stone worship

 "The rite climaxed in a performance of frenzied feats of strength and madness, such as uprooting trees, tearing a bull (the symbol of Dionysus) apart with their bare hands, an act called sparagmos, and eating its flesh raw, an act called omophagia.
 This latter rite was a sacrament akin to communion in which the participants assumed the strength and character of the god by symbolically eating the raw flesh and drinking the blood of his symbolic incarnation.
 Having symbolically eaten his body and drunk his blood, the celebrants became possessed by Dionysus."

 (This is where the Eucharist comes from as the Christians would take similar instance of the flesh/body of Christ as the bread and the wine as the blood of Christ.
-This will connect to the "Nommo" story... )
+This will connect to the "Nommo" story in "The Lord of Sirius series"... )

 "Dionysus came to his birthplace, Thebes, where neither Pentheus, his cousin who was now king, nor Pentheus’ mother Agave, Dionysus’ aunt (Semele's sister) acknowledged his divinity.
 Dionysus punished Agave by driving her insane, and in that condition, she killed her son and tore him to pieces.
 From Thebes, Dionysus went to Argos where all the women except the daughters of King Proetus joined in his worship.
 Dionysus punished them by driving them mad, and they killed the infants who were nursing at their breasts.
 He did the same to the daughters of Minyas, King of Orchomenos in Boetia, and then turned them into bats.
 According to Opian, Dionysus delighted, as a child, in tearing kids into pieces and bringing them back to life again.
 He is characterized as "the raging one" and "the mad one" and the nature of the maenads, from which they get their name, is, therefore, his nature."